Writing Resources & Workshops

 Writing in the Sciences is a workshop series designed to help graduate students improve their scientific writing skills.
 Students can attend one session or attend them all.
 Writing in the Sciences is offered in the fall and winter.

 Writing Tune-up is a two-day program providing grammar instruction each semester for all levels of writers.
 This workshop is excellent both for improving your own writing skills and for providing more effective feedback on your students’ writing as TAs or faculty.
 Participants can attend one day or attend both.
 Writing Tune-up is offered in the fall, winter, and summer.

 The Writing Room

-Located in Room 113 on the first floor of the library, the Writing Room is a space designed for writers of any level to find quiet and comfort away from the busy happenings of campus.
-This room is equipped with six desks and is available for all faculty, visiting scholars, and students at U of G. To reserve a desk or for more information, see the Writing Room Schedule on WCOnline.
+(Closed until further notice.)
+Located in Room 113 on the first floor of the library, The Writing Room is a space designed for writers of any level to find quiet and comfort away from the busy happenings of campus.
+This room is equipped with six desks and is available for all faculty, visiting scholars, and students at U of G. To reserve a desk or for more information, see the Writing Room schedule on WCOnline.

 Services for faculty & instructors